dstrejo/basic_admin_tasks/README.md

-Here's a README.md file tailored for your script:
 Admin Tasks Menu Script

 This repository contains a Bash script designed for system administrators to perform common administrative tasks through a simple menu interface.
 The script leverages Linux utilities to manage users, processes, system updates, and more.